-Monitoring & Evaluation Coordinator
+Medical Director and Monitoring & Evaluation Coordinator

 Sumeet is a family physician in the Toronto Western Hospital Family Health Team, an Associate Professor of Medicine at the University of Toronto, and the Academic Lead for the Indigenous Health Partners Program at the Department of Family and Community Medicine at the University of Toronto.
 Sumeet has led many global health initiatives, including indigenous health, diabetes, HIV, TB, primary care integration, community-based programming and chronic illness care.

 Samantha holds a Bachelor in International Development from the University of McGill, Montreal, Canada.
 She has been working at SeeChange since 2020, bringing executive, admin, finance, fundraising and operational support as the Executive Assistant.
 Building on this experience, she recently stepped into the role of Project Coordinator, co-leading the Tuberculosis initiative in Nunavut, Canada.

 TB Initiative Team

 Malcolm Ranta is the Executive Director of Ilisaqsivik Society.
 He is also Director of Operations for the social enterprise Tukumaaq Incorporated.
 Malcolm has years of experience working in Nunavut in government and non-profit sectors.
 He has worked in public health and community development with remote and urban Indigenous communities.
 Malcolm is also a wannabe weekend hunter.

 TB Project Coordinator